Skip to main content

 • If it does not, it returns the default value 0 instead of causing an error.

-This approach is especially helpful when you work with real-world data that may be incomplete.
+This approach is especially helpful when you work with real-world data that may be incomplete or inconsistent.

 Want to learn more?